 Niagara Region Public Health is not holding community flu clinics or offering flu appointments for residents.

-Physicians and pharmacies are receiving the flu vaccine.
 Contact your health care provider to get your flu shot.
 If you don't have one, see a list of family physicians in Niagara who are accepting new patients.